Tencent-RTC/TRTC_Windows/README.md

 │  ├─SDK                            // C# SDK directory
 │  │  ├─CSharp
 │  │  ├─README.md
+├─ TRTC-API-Example-ActiveX          // Demo for ActiveX SDK │  ├─TRTC-API-Example-ActiveX        // Demo for ActiveX
+│  ├─SDK                             // ActiveX SDK directory
+│  │  ├─ActiveX
+│  │  ├─README.md
 ```

 ## Note

-- Currently, only the TRTC-API-Example-Qt and TRTC-API-Example-CSharp projects are provided.
+- Currently, only the TRTC-API-Example-Qt、TRTC-API-Example-CSharp and TRTC-API-Example-ActiveX projects are provided.
 If you want to use the demo of other Windows platforms, see [TRTC SDK](https://github.com/tencentyun /TRTCSDK);